-Finland, like much of Scandinavia, is an expensive country to visit.
+Finland, like much of northern Europe, is an expensive country to visit.
 It has a high cost of living and visitors are often surprised at how expensive things can be.
 Depending on what you want to see and do, transportation and organized activities can be quite expensive.
 Food, accommodation, and entertainment are all expensive throughout Finland, regardless of the season you visit.

 The cost of living in Lithuania is more affordable than many places in Europe.
 There are many budget restaurants where you can get a filling meal for a very reasonable price.
 There is decent transportation to many of the most popular places and the prices are very affordable.
 Hotels and hostels are also quite cheap.
 If you're on a tight budget, Lithuania is a very affordable place to visit.

 What are the most expensive and cheapest cities and regions in Finland and Lithuania?